Safeguarding Text-to-Image Generation via Inference-Time Prompt-Noise Optimization: Experiments

 \subsection{Quality Evaluation}

-We use CLIP score \cite{radford2021learning} to measure the text-image alignment between the original text prompt and the generated image, and two popular image quality scores, HPSv2 \cite{wu2023human} and PickScore \cite{kirstain2023pick}, to evaluate the quality of the generated images.
+We use CLIP score \citep{radford2021learning} to measure the text-image alignment between the original text prompt and the generated image, and two popular image quality scores, HPSv2 \citep{wu2023human} (in Appendix \ref{subsec:supp_tables}) and PickScore \citep{kirstain2023pick}, to evaluate the quality of generated images.

-From Table \ref{tab:CLIP I2P} we can observe that, there exists a tradeoff between image safety and prompt alignment.
+From Table \ref{tab:CLIP I2P}, we can observe there exists a clear tradeoff between image safety and prompt alignment.
 We plot the relative positions of CLIP scores versus inappropriate percentages in Figure \ref{fig:CLIP relative} to demonstrate this tradeoff.
-We choose three different step sizes $\gamma$ (0.01, 0.02, and 0.07) for PNO, to show that different PNO configurations form a best Pareto front in this tradeoff space.
-This also offers a flexibility where users can choose the most suitable configuration based on their specific preferences.
+We choose three different step sizes $\gamma$ (0.01, 0.02, and 0.07) for PNO, to show that different PNO configurations \textit{form a best Pareto front} in this tradeoff space.
+This offers flexibility in which users can choose the most suitable configuration according to their own priorities.
+We also highlight in Table \ref{tab:CLIP I2P} that, for every method that effectively suppresses Q16 IP to below 30\% (middle part), there exists at least one PNO configuration that dominates it in both image safety (Q16 IP, VLM IP) and prompt alignment (CLIP score), demonstrating PNO's superiority.
+Additionally, PNO intrinsically has minimal impact on image generation with safe prompts, since no modifications will be made for safe prompt embeddings and noise trajectories.
+Empirical evidence is presented in Appendix \ref{subsec:supp_coco}.